Photo credit: Tourism Vancouver

 The famous Grouse Grind hike is a must-do for outdoor enthusiasts.
 Your legs might hate you afterward, but the views at the top are incredible.
 Hiking up is free, though you’ll need to pay the $10 for the gondola ride down.
 Get more info about Grouse Mountain.

 Where, oh where do the stars hang out?
 Playing celeb-spotting is totally free and surprisingly easy.
-Hint: get the inside scoop by reading our article on the “Hollywood North” scene.
+Hint: get the inside scoop by reading our "Filmed in Vancouver" page.